pedroteles17/Paper-Avant/README.md

 # Data Availability Statement

-All the Excel files used to suport the findings of this study have been deposited in the "Cleaning Data" folder.
+All the Excel files used to suport the findings of this study have been deposited in the "raw_data" folder.

 # Computational Requirements